fommil/fpmortals/manuscript/under-review.md

 A> wisdom of unconstrained parameters and specific return types.
 A>
-A> Although we agree that parameters should be as general as possible, we A> do not agree that a function should take `Traversable` unless it can A> handle empty collections.
-If it is not possible to handle the empty A> case the only course of action would be to signal an error, breaking A> totality and causing a side effect.
+A> Although we agree that parameters should be as general as possible, we A> do not agree that a function should take `Seq` unless it can handle A> empty `Seq`, otherwise the only course of action would be to A> exception, breaking totality and causing a side effect.
+We prefer A> `NonEmptyList`, not because it is a `List`, but because of its A> non-empty property.

 ## Business Logic